humanmade/altis-security/docs/browser.md

 }
 ```

-You can also switch the header off entirely by setting this to false:
+You can also switch the header off completely by setting this to false:

 ```json
 {